banjhun/SmartTV-Game-Journal/Problems.md

 Concluding that, it can be said that debugging web apps normaly is an easy task and there are powerful tools which help developers.

-Unforunately, nothing like that can be said about the debugging capabilities of the Samsung SmartTV platform.
+Unfortunately, nothing like that can be said about the debugging capabilities of the Samsung SmartTV platform.

-cross-platform development
+### No cross-platform

+First of all, the SDK is only provided for Microsoft Windows which makes it impossible to run the emulator or isntall the editor on other operating systems.

+### Poor emulator
+- app runs on emulator -> does not run on TV

+### Poor documentation